Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Introduction

 As mentioned, existing designs based on searchable encryption fall short of achieving bandwidth efficiency.
-To overcome this bottleneck, we observe that a cryptographic primitive named hidden vector encryption (HVE)~\cite{IovinoP08} is suitable to be a starting point of building a bandwidth-efficient protocol for encrypted network traffic pattern matching.
-Specifically, HVE generates the key and ciphertext from two same-sized vectors, respectively; HVE decryption can be performed only if the non-wildcard positions of the two vectors are the same.
-In our context, the packet payload is encrypted from a vector of payload byte stream ($b_1, ..., b_n$), while the rule pattern is encrypted from a predicate vector ($*, \ldots, *$, $p_1, ..., p_m$, $*, \ldots, *$) with wildcard ($*$) positions.
-The offset of the pattern in the above vector is specified by the inspection rule.
-Later, the middlebox can perform HVE decryption on the encrypted payload and pattern to check if there is a match.
-As a result, the communication overhead with HVE becomes constant because traffic is encrypted in byte-wise.
-For efficiency, we exclude public-key HVE scheme and resort to symmetric-key HVE scheme, aka SHVE~\cite{lai2018result}.
+To overcome this bottleneck, we observe that a cryptographic primitive named hidden vector encryption (HVE)~\cite{IovinoP08} can be a starting point of building a bandwidth-efficient protocol.
+Specifically, HVE generates the key and ciphertext from two same-sized vectors, respectively, and HVE decryption can be performed only if the non-wildcard positions of the two vectors are the same.
+In our context, the packet payload is encrypted from a vector of payload byte stream ($b_1, ..., b_n$), while the rule pattern is encrypted from a $n$-byte predicate vector ($*, \ldots, *$, $p_1, ..., p_m$, $*, \ldots, *$) with wildcard ($*$) positions.
+Later, the middlebox performs HVE decryption on those two vectors to check if there is a match.
+With HVE, the communication overhead becomes constant, as traffic is encrypted in byte-wise.
+For efficiency, we exclude public-key HVE schemes and resort to the symmetric-key HVE scheme, aka SHVE~\cite{lai2018result}.

 The original SHVE scheme~\cite{lai2018result} is designed for encrypted membership testing only, where the message is not embedded in the SHVE ciphertext.
 Thus, it cannot be directly applied to pattern matching-based middlebox functions like DPI, because a DPI rule contains patterns and the corresponding action (e.g., alert, drop), and the entire rule should fully be protected without matching~\cite{asghar2016splitbox,yuan2016privacy}.
-To solve this problem, we propose a variant of SHVE called SHVE+ which supports both encrypted byte-wise matching and message encryption.
-Our new primitive preserves the same security guarantees of the existing secure middlebox systems~\cite{sherry2015blindbox,yuan2016privacy}.
-The equality of byte strings in a packet payload is fully hidden, and the action can be triggered only if a match is found in the encrypted payload at the specified positions in the DPI rules.
+To solve this problem, we slightly modify the construction of SHVE and propose a variant of it called SHVE+ which supports both message encryption and byte-wise encrypted matching.
+Our primitive provides the same security guarantees of the existing secure middlebox systems~\cite{sherry2015blindbox,yuan2016privacy,ning2019privdpi,ning2020pine}.
+The equality of byte strings in a packet payload is fully hidden, and the action is triggered only if a match is found in the encrypted payload at the positions specified in DPI rules.